Advertisement

 Quick execution improves survival odds

-The Chain of Survival is a four-step process for providing treatment to victims of sudden cardiac arrest (SCA).
-It was developed by the American Heart Association (AHA) in 1990 after several decades of research into SCA and was designed in recognition of the fact that most episodes of SCA occur outside of a hospital, with death occurring within minutes of onset without treatment.
+The Chain of Survival is a five-step process for providing treatment to victims of sudden cardiac arrest (SCA).
+It was first developed by the American Heart Association (AHA) in 1990 after several decades of research into SCA and was designed in recognition of the fact that most episodes of SCA occur outside of a hospital, with death occurring within minutes of onset without treatment.
 Quick execution of each and every link is critical because the chances of survival decrease 7 to 10% with each passing minute.

 More people can survive SCA if the following steps occur in rapid succession:

-The AHA developed the Chain of Survival concept to communicate this sequence in a useful and easy-to-understand way
+The AHA developed the Chain of Survival concept to communicate this sequence in a useful and easy-to-understand way.

-Four links in chain of survival:
+Five links in chain of survival:

 • Immediate call crucial.
 The sooner 911 or your local emergency number is called the sooner early advanced life support arrives.
 A delay of just a few minutes could prove fatal.
+Always know the exact address of the sports venue and have a chain of people standing at all entrances to direct ambulance

 • Sets Chain of Survival in motion.
 Calling 911 gives the next two links, CPR and Early Defibrillation, the greatest opportunity for success.